 Episode 21: Fresh Eyes

-In episode 6 of Lady Carnarvon’s Official Podcast (The Highclere Castle Shoot) she spoke to Eddie Hughes the recently retired head keeper.
+In episode 6 of Lady Carnarvon’s Official Podcast (The Highclere Castle Shoot) I spoke to Eddie Hughes the recently retired head keeper.
 Eddie had worked on the estate for many decades and gave a fascinating insight into days gone by.
-This week we meet Ben Waite who has taken-over.
+This week I introduce Ben Waite who has taken on the role.
 It’s not been an easy start for Ben, within a month of him beginning his new job the pandemic hit and the UK went in lockdown.
-But several months later with visitors enjoying afternoon tea quietly in the background Ben sits down with Lady Carnarvon to discuss their mutual love for the wonderful countryside around the ‘real’ Downton Abbey.
+But several months later with visitors enjoying afternoon tea quietly in the background Ben sat down with me to discuss their mutual love for the wonderful countryside and nature around the ‘real’ Downton Abbey.

 Episode 20: Downton Abbey Turns 10

-It’s ten years since Downton Abbey first aired on TV and to celebrate Lady Carnarvon welcomes back to Downton Abbey location manager Mark Ellis.
-‘Sparky’ as he’s known has been part of the production since day one and along with Lady Carnarvon and Highclere Castle manager John Gundill he’s ensured the ‘real’ Downton Abbey has stayed in one piece during the rigours of filming.
-The big question is will ‘sparky’ be returning sooner rather than later for a new Downton Abbey film?
-Rumours abound as these three friends and occasional colleagues sit down to look back on an incredible decade that has made the ‘real’ Downton Abbey one of the most famous houses in the world.
+It’s ten years since Downton Abbey first aired on TV and to celebrate I welcomed back the Downton Abbey location manager Mark Ellis.
+‘Sparky’ as he’s known has been part of the production since day one and along with Highclere Castle manager John Gundill he’s ensured the ‘real’ Downton Abbey has stayed in one piece during the rigours of filming.
+There are several hilarious stories and don’t miss this one.

 Episode 19: Down on the Farm

-Whilst the beauty and majesty of the ‘real’ Downton Abbey grabs the spotlight there is of course much more to the place Lord and Lady Carnarvon call home.
+Whilst the beauty and majesty of the ‘real’ Downton Abbey grabs the spotlight there is of course much more to the place we call home.
 Highclere Castle is situated within an estate of almost 5000 acres made up of mixed woodland and agricultural land.
 Looking after the crops and the animals that surround the castle is Highclere Estate Farm Manager Simon Andrews.

 Episode 18: Special Agent

 They say being in the right place at the right time is a key to success.
-That was certainly the case for James Hunter who found himself having a casual conversation with Lady Carnarvon whilst working as part of the catering team at Highclere.
+That was certainly the case for James Hunter who found himself having a casual conversation with me whilst working as part of the catering team at Highclere.
 James had the initiative to ask for work experience and the rest as they say is history.
-Having just graduated he’s now started a permanent role as an assistant land agent helping to run the estate alongside Lady Carnarvon.
+Having just graduated he’s now started a permanent role as an assistant land agent helping to run the estate alongside me.

 Episode 17: The Busy Bee